 - Fostering civic engagement in order to promote local community empowerment

-With a full-time staff of 10 and offices in New York City, Fremont, CA and Washington D.C., we are the most-staffed Sikh organization in the history of the United States.
+With a staff of 12, and offices in New York City, Fremont, CA and Washington D.C., we are the most-staffed Sikh organization in the history of the United States.

 The Sikh Coalition was founded by volunteers on the night of September 11, 2001 in response to a torrent of violent attacks against Sikh Americans throughout the United States.
-Today, the Sikh Coalition is the largest Sikh American advocacy and community development organization in the United States, with three offices and 15 dedicated staff members nationwide, dedicated to promoting civil and human rights for all people and building a nation where Sikhs can freely and fearlessly practice their faith.
+Today, the Sikh Coalition is the largest Sikh American advocacy and community development organization in the United States, dedicated to promoting civil and human rights for all people and building a nation where Sikhs can freely and fearlessly practice their faith.